leo-exee/docker-project/README.md

 ## Contributing
 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
 We welcome any suggestions for improvement.

-## License
-This project is licensed under the MIT License.
-Please see the LICENSE file for more details.